-- Capacity: You can either select the entire free space or place a limit by setting a reserved space.
-The recording space limit must be larger than the reserved amount for cyclic recording. - File name prefix: Enter the text that will be appended to the front of the file name. - Enable cyclic recording: If you check this item, when the maximum capacity is reached, the oldest file will be overwritten by the latest one.
+- Capacity: You can choose either the entire free space available or limit the reserved space.
+The recording size limit must be larger than the reserved amount for cyclic recording. - Enable cyclic recording: If you check this item, when the maximum capacity is reached, the oldest file will be overwritten by the latest one.
 The reserved amount is reserved for the transaction stage when the storage space is about to be full and new data arrives.
-The minimum for the Reserved space must be larger than 15 MBytes.

-Recording file management
+The minimum for the Reserved space must be larger than 15 MegaBytes. - Recording file management: You can manually assign the Maximum duration and the Maximum file size for each recording footage.
+You may need to stitch individual files together under some circumstances.
+You may also designate a file name prefix by filling in the responsive text field. - File name prefix: Enter the text that will be appended to the front of the file name.